cgnarendiran/cgnarendiran.github.io/_posts/2023-02-26-reinforcement-learning-from-human-feedback.md

 ![alt](/images/blog13/state_distribution.png){: .center-image }
 *Figure 1: State distribution of expert in teal and agent in brown*

 Because of the IID assumption and the novel state distribution, errors in the model's prediction start compounding, leading to critical failure!
-Let's say you trained an agent to drive a car using Behavior Cloning, with the state being the image feed and actions being the steering/acceleration of the car.
-When the agent starts driving, it might come across an obstacle that makes it take a sharp turn and now it faces the railroad.
+Let's say you trained an agent to drive a car using Behavior Cloning.
+The state being the image feed and actions being the steering/acceleration of the car.
+When the agent starts driving, it might come across an obstacle that makes it take a sharp turn and now it faces the road railing.
 The agent might not have seen this before, because humans are unlikely to make this mistake.
-So now it doesn't know what to do and it meets with an accident.
+So now it doesn't know what to do and meets with an accident.

 In the case of conversational models trained with Behavior Cloning, they start generating garbage or overconfident stuff to our queries because of these problems.
 How can we mitigate this?
 Well, we can query the expert during training to give us the best action for the current policy.
 We can then iterate the training until the agent policy looks similar to the expert policy.
 This helps in taking into account the novel states and learning recovery behavior for the agent.
 In the above example, the agent can avoid accidents if it queries the expert for the right actions to take when it is about to collide.

 This method of taking an expert’s guidance during training is called **Direct Policy Learning (via Interactive Demonstrator)** and it is an improvement on Behavior Cloning.
-Famous papers in this method are [DAgger](https://arxiv.org/abs/1011.0686) and [SMILe](https://www.ri.cmu.edu/pub_files/2010/5/Ross-AIStats10-paper.pdf).
-The problem with this approach is that you need the expert to give explicit actions, ie., the labelers in OpenAI have to work overtime writing correct responses for every generation from the model.
+Famous papers in this method are [DAgger](https://arxiv.org/abs/1011.0686) where all the previous data is collected into one big dataset (data aggregation) and [SMILe](https://www.ri.cmu.edu/pub_files/2010/5/Ross-AIStats10-paper.pdf) where the previous policies are combined using a geometric blending (policy aggregation).
+But here again, you need the expert to give explicit actions during inference many times over, ie., the labelers in OpenAI have to work overtime writing correct responses for every generation from the model.
 Not ideal.

 ### Inverse Reinforcement Learning
 Another way to do Imitation Learning is through **Inverse RL**.
 Here, the expert's intention is captured in a Reward Model (RM).
-As the name suggests, the rewards model is trained to predict a scalar reward for a given state-action pair from the expert demonstration data.
-The reason for calling this [Inverse RL](https://towardsdatascience.com/inverse-reinforcement-learning-6453b7cdc90d#:~:text=Inverse%20reinforcement%20learning%20is%20a,rewards%20by%20observing%20its%20behavior) is pretty clear: instead of learning a policy from rewards, learn the reward from policy (state-action pairs).
+The reward model is essentially trained to predict a scalar reward for a given state-action pair from the expert demonstration data.
+The reason for calling this [Inverse RL](https://towardsdatascience.com/inverse-reinforcement-learning-6453b7cdc90d#:~:text=Inverse%20reinforcement%20learning%20is%20a,rewards%20by%20observing%20its%20behavior) is pretty clear: instead of learning an optimal policy from rewards like normal RL, learn the reward first from an expert/optimal policy (state-action pairs).
 The agent uses these generated rewards from the RM to learn the optimal policy using any known RL algorithm.

 Two approaches that took off in this method are the [Maximum Entropy IRL](https://www.ri.cmu.edu/pub_files/pub4/ziebart_brian_d_2008_1/ziebart_brian_d_2008_1.pdf) where the reward function is estimated by maximizing the entropy of expert policy.
 And [Generative Adversarial Imitation Learning (GAIL)](https://arxiv.org/abs/1606.03476) where the generator tries to generate a policy close to the expert and the discriminator evaluates the policy with a reward function (here the discriminator becomes the RM).